-Last November I returned home to Kansas City on a United Airlines flight from Chicago.
-As I placed my bag in the overhead compartment I noticed the guy in the window seat.
+Last November, I returned home to Kansas City on a United Airlines flight from Chicago.
+As I placed my bag in the overhead compartment, I noticed the guy in the window seat.
 I knew him.
-In fact I had known of him since I was in junior high school.
+In fact, I had known of him since I was in junior high school.
 This guy was a real loser.

 This guy spent twenty years as an infielder for the Kansas City Royals.
 We all know that one of the primary functions of a ballplayer is to get hits.
-Yet over his career, this guy barely averaged three hits out of every ten times he came to the plate.
-One year he came very close to getting a hit in four out of ten plate appearances but that was still well less than half the time.
+Yet, over his career, this guy barely averaged three hits out of every ten times he came to the plate.
+One year he came very close to getting a hit in four out of ten plate appearances, but that was still well less than half the time.
 Cleary everything needed to change about how the Royals recruited ballplayers.
 This guy was a real loser.
 His name was George Brett.

 Now if you know anything about baseball, you know that George Brett was elected to the Baseball Hall of Fame a few years back with much acclaim.
-He is considered one the best all around players to have ever played the game.
+He is considered among the best players to have ever played the game.
 Yet on average, he failed at the plate 70% of the time.
 That is better than all but a handful of the thousands of players who have played the game over the years.

-Third, we have to ask if something fundamental has changed about present circumstances that would lead us to believe that we can obtain different results.
+Third, we must ask if something fundamental has changed about present circumstances that would lead us to believe we can obtain different results.
 To my knowledge, I’m unaware of any physiological changes, alterations to the laws of physics, or changes to the rules of the game, that would lead us to believe that batters can do significantly better.
 That being the case, we study people players like George Brett in the hopes of maturing more players who can play at least at his level.

 The Royals!
 As of this moment, the only remaining undefeated team of the 2008 season!